im965/final_project/README.md

 ## What is it

-For our project, we wrote a Python package (**portfolioFactory**) that streamlines the process for building cross-sectional trading strategies/factors.
+A Python package (**portfolioFactory**) that streamlines the process for building cross-sectional trading strategies/factors.
 In our examples, we show how you can easily use **portfolioFactory** to implement [**momentum**][momentum] (i.e. buy the winners) strategies with different horizons and selection criteria.
 In addition, we demonstrate the flexibility of the package by building generic cross-sectional strategy based on realized volatility.